liferay/liferay-docs/develop/tutorials/articles/210-application-security/04-authentication-pipelines/02-authentication-pipelines.markdown

 By default, once a user submits credentials to @product@, those credentials are checked against @product@'s database, though you can also delegate authentication to an LDAP server.
-But what if there's some other system in your environment that should check users' credentials?
-What if you want to do this instead of or in addition to checking them against @product@'s database?
-You can do exactly this, by writing an `Authenticator` and inserting it as a step in
-@product@'s authentication pipeline.
+To use some other system in your environment instead of or in addition to checking credentials against @product@'s database, you can write an `Authenticator` and insert it as a step in @product@'s authentication pipeline.

-Because the `Authenticator` is checked by the Login Portlet, you cannot use this approach if the user must be redirected to the external system or needs a token to authenticate.
+Because the `Authenticator` is checked by the Login Portlet, you can't use this approach if the user must be redirected to the external system or needs a token to authenticate.
 In those cases, you should use an [Auto Login](/develop/tutorials/-/knowledge_base/7-0/auto-login) or an